91 Fireworks Injuries, 331 Road Crashes in PH Christmas Week

 The Department of Education has allocated P1 billion from its Quick Response Fund to repair Cebu schools damaged by the September 2025 earthquake.
 Learn how this funding will prioritize reconstruction efforts.

-The DOH reports over 5,500 new HIV cases from July to September 2025, a 22% increase.
-Learn about the regional hotspots and the reasons behind the surge.
+The DOH reports a sharp rise in HIV cases in the Philippines, with over 5,500 new infections from July to September 2025.
+Learn the key regions affected and the reasons behind the increase.